g0tmi1k/MCP-Kali-Server/README.md

 ## 🚀 Features

-- 🧠 **AI Endpoint Integration**: Connect your kali to any MCP of your liking such as claude desktop or 5ier.
+- 🧠 **AI Endpoint Integration**: Connect your Kali to any MCP of your liking such as Claude Desktop or 5ier.
 - 🖥️ **Command Execution API**: Exposes a controlled API to execute terminal commands on your Kali Linux machine.
 - 🕸️ **Web Challenge Support**: AI can interact with websites and APIs, capture flags via `curl` and any other tool AI the needs.
 - 🔐 **Designed for Offensive Security Professionals**: Ideal for red teamers, bug bounty hunters, or CTF players automating common tasks.